eburdon/Seng371-SoftwareEvolutionClassProject/M3_Community/M3_README.md

 | 2014 | Montreal, QC     | 2500 |

 The converence has been consistently successful, and as a result, the number of people attending Pycon is increasing.
-These numbers indicate that Python in evolving in the sense that it is continually growing.

 * Python in academia and public life:

-Unfortunately, I wasn't able to get any hard statistics about when Python was included in official school curriculum in public, or how many insitutions offer courses in it, in any of private, or post-secondary school.
-For UVic, I could only find anecdotal evidence about when it was included (a few years back), why (the students revolted), and how successful it was.
+Unfortunately, I wasn't able to get any hard statistics about when Python was included in any official school curriculums.
+For UVic, I could only find anecdotal evidence about when it was included (a few years back), why (the students revolted), and how successful it was (it's still being taught).
 Similarly, for other schools, I can only seem to find the occasional forum post about the increased use of Python in their classroom, or how it's been used "for a few years."

-As such, for more concrete information.
-I looked toward the hugely successful 'Hour of Code' campaign launched by Code.com, aiming to get programming concepts, some via the Python, into classroom as young as kindergartens!
+Therefore, for more concrete information I looked toward the hugely successful 'Hour of Code' campaign launched by Code.com, aiming to get programming concepts (some via the Python language) into classrooms featuring as young as 5!
 This campaign has highlighted the wide number of online platforms availble for learning programming, and especially for learning Python.

 Here are some numbers : <b>Hour of Code</b>
 * Created January 2013